[This article first appeared in For Construction Pros in August 2021.]

 Changes at OSHA, combined with the rise in construction technology, are bound to have a ripple effect throughout the industry.
-Here’s a look at 11 recent and anticipated changes and their impact.
+Here’s a look at 11 recent and anticipated changes and their impact on jobsite management.
 Let’s call them OSHA’s 11.

 - In January 2021, President Biden appointed Jim Frederick to lead OSHA as the Principal Deputy Assistant Secretary of Labor for Occupational Safety and Health.
 Adding to the OSHA leadership team, Joseph Hughes, Jr. is appointed deputy assistant secretary for pandemic and emergency response, and Ann Rosenthal is named senior advisor.
 In March, Boston Mayor Marty Walsh was confirmed to a Biden cabinet position as the Labor Secretary.